 We incorporated feedback from our final round of testing and client meeting to create our proposed solutions.
 In our final iterations, we parsed out what we could achieve in our final days of the project and what would become future recommendations for the PdB team.

 I’m proud of how tirelessly we worked to iterate both the UX and UI of our designs.
 User testing reiterated the importance of testing our own assumptions and allowed us to make rapid progress.
-In the end, Jenna and Drew loved my design system and chose to develop it!
+In the end, Jenna loved my design system and chose to develop it!